OwenLiu04/ScholarPDF-Renamer/README.md

 For Windows users, an executable file is provided and no installation is required.
 The script's status updates will be displayed in a terminal window.

-## Where Can You Get Help?
-For issues and support, please contact the maintainers via email at 69543538@qq.com or open an issue in this repository.

 ## Contribution and Maintenance
 Contributors: OwenLiu04, Hangyu Ge.
+For issues and support, please contact the maintainers via email at 69543538@qq.com or open an issue in this repository.
 If you're interested in helping us improve ScholarPDF-Renamer, please feel free to contribute!